AnaSofiR/Project1-Middleware/README.md

 You must create a file named `src/config.env` containing the environment variables required for the database connection and JWT secret.
 Here is an example:

+This file provides the database connection string and JWT secret - essential for the binary to authenticate with PostgreSQL and secure API endpoints.
 ```env
 # File: src/config.env
 JWT_SECRET=ncodinvpdinpqo84h3n0
 DB_CONNECTION=postgresql://ubuntu:+Juanz2314@localhost:5432/testDatabase
 ```
 ### Install PostgreSQL:
+PostgreSQL installation provides the database backend required for the MOM system to store user credentials and queue metadata.
 ```bash
 sudo apt update && sudo apt install -y postgresql
 ```

 ### Create PostgreSQL user and database:
+Creates a privileged database user and schema to allow the binary to manage authentication and persist system data through PostgreSQL.
 ````bash

 sudo -u postgres psql -c "CREATE USER ubuntu WITH PASSWORD '+Juanz2314';"